iainelder/aws-boto-multiregion-client/README.md

 awsls is a command-line tool that allows you to list resources across multiple regions and CLI profiles.
 It uses Terraform's AWS provider to retrieve all resources and properties.

 botocove is a Python library that allows you to execute boto3 functions across all accounts in an organization.
 It decorates a function that takes a boto3 session.
-In theory it would be possible to combine it with this client, but I haven't tried that yet.
+It is possible to combine it with this client to query all accounts and regions.
+See botocove_test.py for an example.

+The botocove test uses a get_enabled_regions function to avoid failures from querying disabled functions.
+This function is generally useful and could be split out.

 ## Example